One Year of Home Movie Day Extravaganzas in Words and Pictures

 While these films are part of the Academy's collection, there were some present in the audience with ties to specific shorts shown; though I don’t remember names, someone who knew Lucille Ball and Desi Arnaz introduced their film, and I believe a friend of Mitzi Gaynor’s discussed the footage she appeared in.
 One woman in attendance who was in her 80s or 90s was an actress, and when asked what year she made her first movie, she responded that it was in the early-mid 1920s.
 There aren't many men or women left who can claim they worked during the silent days!

 Naturally, the event was sold out.
 While some people may not find watching stranger's home movies interesting, the crowd at the Linwood Dunn certainly did, though most of these 'strangers' had very public faces, of course!
 Many of the shorts screened that evening were filmed during a period - the 30s-50s - that has been glamorized for years, and it was fascinating to steal a glimpse of these movie stars (many of them legends with well-documented personalities) outside a movie set, studio, or red carpet event.
-Though movie magazines and tabloid rags such as Screenland and Confidential had been in circulation for a while, the saturation and reach of the intrusive media was not as intense and all encompassing as it is today; as evidenced in these films, those in the public eye still retained a considerable amount of privacy, particularly with their families.
+Though movie magazines and tabloids such as Screenland and Confidential had been in circulation for a while, the saturation and reach of the intrusive media was not as intense and all encompassing as it is today; as evidenced in these films, those in the public eye still retained a considerable amount of privacy, particularly with their families.

 The Ojai Art Center.
 (Picture by Kim Luperi)